-Week No Day Session Distance (km) RunCrew Comments 2 Monday Cross Train Pilates, core-strength, yoga, strength with a PT, swimming and cycling are all good examples of effective cross training for running.
-Tuesday Fartlek 6k approx. in total 9 min continuous run made up of 3 x 60 sec fast efforts at an RPE of 8 with a 60 sec jog recovery in between at an RPE of 4, followed by 3 x 30 sec. fast efforts at an RPE of 8-9 with a 30 sec jog recovery in between at an RPE of 4.
-10 min warm-up and cool-down jog.
+Week N° Day Session Distance RunCrew Comments Monday Cross Train Pilates, core-strength, yoga, strength with a PT, swimming and cycling are all good examples of effective cross training for running.
+Tuesday Fartlek 6k approx. in total 9 min. continuous run made up of 3×60 sec. fast efforts at a RPE of 8 with a 60 sec. jog recovery in between at a RPE of 4 , followed by 3×30 sec. fast efforts at a RPE of $8-9$ with a 30 sec. jog recovery in between at a RPE of 4 .
+10 min. warm-up and cool-down jog.
 Wednesday Rest Active recovery/rest day.
-Thursday Recovery Run 5k approx. in total Easy paced run of 25 min. at an RPE of 4-5.
+2 Thursday Recovery Run 5k approx. in total Easy paced run of 25 min. at an RPE of 4-5.
 Just stay nice and relaxed.
 Friday Rest Active recovery/rest day.
-Saturday Tempo Run + Hills 10 min continuous effort at an RPE of 6-7.
+Saturday Tempo Run + Hills 10 min. continuous effort at a RPE of 6-7.
 This should be hard but controlled, not quite as fast as your intervals from Tuesday.
-3 min recovery then 2 x 30 sec hills at an RPE of 8 with slow jog back for recovery.
-10 min slow jog warm-up and cool-down.
+3 min. recovery then 2 x 30 sec. hills at a RPE of 8 with slow jog back for recovery.
+10 min. slow jog warm-up and cool-down.
 Sunday Long Run 9k approx. in total Steady long run of 45 min. at an RPE of 5.
 Don't force the pace on this run, just aim to get through the duration.
 Save the fast running for Tuesday and Saturday.